danielahoss/danielahoss.github.io/index.md

 <img style="padding: 0 15px; float: right;" src="profile_DH.jpg" align="right" width="220">

-I am a Brazilian researcher in Ecology, currently working on Plant Ecology and Biodiversity and Ecosystem Functioning as a result of my interest in conservation and sustainability.
+I am a Brazilian researcher in Ecology and a Postdoc at [sDiv](https://www.idiv.de/en/sdiv.html) in [iDiv](https://www.idiv.de/en/sdiv.html), currently working on Plant Ecology and Biodiversity and Ecosystem Functioning as a result of my interest in conservation and sustainability.
 My research focus is on the influence of climate change in plant communities.
 I also have interests in ecological restoration and ecology of invasive plants.

 Jan.2022 - Jan.2024: **Post-Doc position** at [iDiv](https://www.idiv.de/en/sdiv.html), working in the [Biodiversity Synthesis](https://www.idiv.de/en/groups-and-people/core-groups/synthesis.html).